Claire Davis

 Graduate Seminar—Fall

-Fundamentals of Genetic Counseling aims to introduce students to the fundamental skills necessary for genetic counseling.
+Fundamentals of Genetic Counseling I introduces students to skills necessary for genetic counseling.
 The course is structured around key components of a genetic counseling encounter.
 Readings provide foundational knowledge of relevant concepts, and class discussions encourage the comparison of different perspectives and applications.
-Course instructors demonstrate each skill; students then engage in skill development through role play, peer feedback, and self-assessment.
+Course instructors demonstrate each skill, and students then engage in skill development through role-play, peer feedback, and self-assessment.

 Faculty